-TrustFactory Client Issuing CA generates all Subscriber Key Pairs under the following conditions:
+TrustFactory Client Issuing CA generates its CA Key Pairs under the following conditions:

-- 1. in a physically secured environment, that has access control with logs of access recorded; - 2. using personnel in trusted roles under the principles of multiple person control and split knowledge, and witnessed by a qualified independent auditor - generate the CA keys within a cryptographic module which is certified at least to FIPS 140-2 level 3 or above: - 4. log its CA key generation activities; and - 5. prepares and follows a Key Generation Script.
+- 1. in a physically secured environment, that has access control; - 2. using personnel in trusted roles under the principles of multiple person control and split knowledge, - generate the CA keys within a cryptographic module which is certified at least to FIPS 140-2 level 3 or above; - 4. log its CA key generation activities; - 5. prepares and follows a Key Generation Script; and - 6. witnessed by a qualified independent auditor